-Diabetic retinopathy is a complication of diabetes mellitus and is one of the main causes of blindness in young and middle-aged adults today.
-It occurs when diabetes damages the tiny blood vessels inside the retina, the light-sensitive tissue at the back of the eye.
-A healthy retina is necessary for good vision.
+Diabetic retinopathy (DR) is a complication of diabetes mellitus and is one of the main causes of blindness in working-age adults around the world.
+It occurs when diabetes damages the tiny blood vessels inside the retina, which is the light-sensitive tissue at the back of the eye.
+A healthy retina is essential for good vision.

 Diabetic retinopathy often has no early warning signs.
 But over time, it can get worse and in the moderate to late stages, it can cause vision loss.
 Diabetic retinopathy usually affects both eyes, though one eye may be more severely affected.

 Vision with diabetic retinopathy

-Small spots or floaters may also indicate blood vessel leaks and may clear up in days, weeks, or even months.
-In the most severe form, with PDR, there may be sudden severe vision loss from vitreous bleeding or tractional retinal detachment.
+Small spots or floaters may be a symptom of bleeding in the eye from abnormal new vessels.
+In the most severe form, with PDR, there may be sudden severe vision loss from bleeding or retinal detachment.

-You cannot completely prevent diabetic retinopathy.
-However, vision loss in the large majority of cases can be prevented with early detection.
-You can help protect your sight by having your eyes checked at least once a year by an ophthalmologist or with specialised diabetic retinal photography.
+There is no way to completely prevent diabetic retinopathy.
+However, vision loss in the large majority of cases can be prevented with early detection and treatment.
+You can help protect your sight by having your eyes checked at least once a year by an ophthalmologist, or with specialised diabetic retinal photography.

-You can also help slow down the development of diabetic retinopathy by keeping your blood glucose in check.
-The HbA1c is a measure of blood sugar level over a three-month period and it should ideally be less than 7 per cent.
+You can also help slow down the development of diabetic retinopathy by keeping your blood glucose levels in check.
+The HbA1c is a measure of blood sugar level over a three-month period and in most patients, it should ideally be less than 7%.
 Control of high blood pressure is also key in preventing the development and progression of diabetic retinopathy.

 Other medical conditions such as high cholesterol, kidney disease and heart disease should be treated and kept under control.
 In certain cases, medications for high cholesterol such as fenofibrate can help to reduce the risk of diabetic retinopathy worsening.
 Stop smoking and exercise regularly to reduce your risk of developing diabetic retinopathy.

 Yes.
 Blood vessels damaged from diabetic retinopathy can cause vision loss.

-People with diabetes should get a comprehensive dilated eye examination or screening at least once a year.
+People with diabetes should get an eye examination or screening at least once a year.
 If you have diabetic retinopathy, your ophthalmologist can recommend treatment to help prevent its progression.

-The Singapore integrated Diabetic Retinopathy Programme (SiDRP) uses telemedicine to enable fundus photographs taken at the polyclinic and participating primary care facilities to be transmitted to the specialist eye care centres for interpretation and diagnosis.
-This provides a safe, reliable and quality-assured diabetic retinopathy screening programme for Singapore.
+The Singapore integrated Diabetic Retinopathy Programme (SiDRP) uses telemedicine to enable fundus retinal photographs taken at the polyclinic or other primary care facilities to be transmitted electronically to specialist eye care centres for reading and diagnosis.
+This provides a safe, reliable and quality-assured DR screening programme for Singapore.

-If there are any abnormalities in the photography or if the quality is insufficient for adequate assessment, you will be referred to your ophthalmologist for further assessment and management.
+If there are any abnormalities in the photograph, or if the quality is insufficient for adequate assessment, you will be referred to an ophthalmologist for further assessment and management.

-In general, each eye requires two to three sessions for a PRP to be completed.
+In general, each eye may require two to three sessions for PRP to be completed.
 You will be expected to go for regular treatments over a period of six to twelve months before diabetic retinopathy is controlled adequately.
 In some patients with PDR, an alternative treatment may be with regular injections of medications into the eye, called intravitreal injections with anti-VEGF (anti-vascular endothelial growth factor) medications.
 If this is an option, your ophthalmologist will discuss the pros and cons of the different treatment options with you.